cochranfilms/cochran-job-listings/CLEANUP_SYSTEM_README.md

 ### Firestore Integration Notes
+- 2025-08-20 — `index.html` job filter derived-title fix: keep this logic when refactoring.
+The filter must derive a job title from multiple fields and only exclude rows that clearly look like applicant submissions.
+Do not revert to `job.title`-only checks.

 ### 2025-08-19 — Remove legacy Quick Actions (Admin)

 - The legacy Quick Actions UI and handlers have been removed from `admin-dashboard.html` to reduce surface area and eliminate deprecated flows.